 - Leave a Healthy Snack for Early-risers – Your kids may be old enough to occupy themselves for a bit in the morning.
 Unless they get hungry!
 If this is your scenario, prep a healthy snack the night before.
 They can munch away while you feed on God’s Word!

 - Implement Offensive Measures – Determine your biggest distractions and time-suckers then take disciplined measures to eliminate the threat.
-For me, the biggest distraction in the morning was email.
+For me, the biggest distraction in the morning is email.
 I’ve learned to leave the laptop closed and open my Bible first.
+Some days, I also have to close our dogs up in another room.
+Between barking at the wind, whining for food, or wanting me to throw the ball, they can be major distractions!

 - Utilize Periods of “Busy Hands, Free Minds” – Establish ways to immerse yourself in God’s Word when your hands are busy but your mind is not.
 Washing dishes, vacuuming, and weeding the garden are all good examples.
 You can sing along to praise music, listen to an audio Bible, work on your Scripture memory, and more!
 (For instance, listen to audio Bible at BibleGateway.com)